matwilso/matwilso.github.io/_posts/learned-sims.md

 ---
-layout: page
+layout: post
-title: Learned Simulators
+title: "Learned Simulators"
+date: 2021-02-22
-permalink: /robot/learned-sims/
+permalink: /learned-sims/
+tags: robotics
 ---

-# Learned Simulators

 Traditional simulators are not flexible enough to handle deformability, material property changes, shattering, and strange artifacts like fire, paint, lightswitches and microwaves.
 Eventually, we will need to learn our simulators basically from scratch, much more akin to how humans do.